bytecodealliance/cargo-component/README.md

 The CI for the `cargo component` repository is relatively significant.
 It tests changes on Windows, macOS, and Linux.

-It also performs a "dry run" of the release process to ensure that release binaries can be built and are ready to be published (_coming soon_).

-### Publishing (_coming soon_)
+### Publishing

 Publication of this crate is entirely automated via CI.
-A publish happens whenever a tag is pushed to the repository, so to publish a new version you'll want to make a PR that bumps the version numbers (see the `bump.rs` scripts in the root of the repository), merge the PR, then tag the PR and push the tag.
+A publish happens whenever a tag is pushed to the repository, so to publish a new version you'll want to make a PR that bumps the version numbers (see the `ci/publish.rs` script), merge the PR, then tag the PR and push the tag.
 That should trigger all that's necessary to publish all the crates and binaries to crates.io.